nuhil/archive/README.md

-# Archive
+# Bangla Book Archive
-Collection of customized PDF of old bangla books
+Collection of customized PDF of old Bangla books.
+Only those books are chosen which do not have any copyright restrictions.